leobz/Expedia-flights-testing-tool/back-end/tests/tool/segment_path.md

 ```

 ## We choose the first segment
-For practical reasons of the test, we visualize the first segment so that the list is not too long
+For practical reasons of the test, we visualize the first segment.
 ```ruby
 >> p first_segments.first
 {<...>:from=>"Buenos Aires",<...>:to=>"Miami",<...>}